benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ### Clean *and* Simple

 Movement can help keep our interfaces looking clean and simple.
-We can reveal things with animation, so we don&#8217;t need to show everything all at once.
+We can reveal things with animation, so we don't need to show everything all at once.
 We can also communicate and feedback to users, without having to add extra elements. (e.g. the way that the OSX Lion sign-in form shakes from side to side when the password is wrong.
-This is just like somebody shaking their head from side-to-side to say no. It&#8217;s less cluttered and probably more universally understood than a bright red &#8216;error&#8217; message box.
+This is just like somebody shaking their head from side-to-side to say no. It's less cluttered and probably more universally understood than a bright red 'error' message box.

 ### The Time is Right

 There are a few factors which make me think that the time is right to take animation more seriously.
 With relatively recent advances in web design like responsive design, mobile first design and touch interfaces, there are new patterns emerging on the web and many of them include movement.
-We&#8217;ve also got native apps which are raising the bar on what user&#8217;s expect from their devices.
+We've also got native apps which are raising the bar on what user's expect from their devices.
 And lastly we have CSS animation, which is gaining support and allowing us to do more without javascript.
 A major benefit of CSS animation is that it can take advantage of hardware acceleration.

 ## Animation Principles

-I&#8217;m going to run through some important animation principles and also a brief history of the medium.
+I'm going to run through some important animation principles and also a brief history of the medium.

-According to Wikipedia, the definition of animation is&#8230;
+According to Wikipedia, the definition of animation is:

-> &#8220;Animation is the rapid display of a sequence of images to create an illusion of movement.&#8221;
+> 'Animation is the rapid display of a sequence of images to create an illusion of movement.'

 The origin of the word has a deeper meaning though, and it means to bestow life.
-And that&#8217;s what animation is all about really: bringing inanimate things to life.
+And that's what animation is all about really: bringing inanimate things to life.
 I think anything that we can do to make our stuff seem more alive, more human is definitely worth our effort.

-> &#8220;&#8230;a bestowing of life.&#8221;
+> ':a bestowing of life.'

 Human beings have been have long been trying to convey motion in their artwork.
 To bring them to life and to tell a story.
 Some cave paintings are known to depict animals with  multiple legs, giving them the feeling of movement.
 Ancient Egyptians and Greeks decorated pots and temples with figures in various states of movement.